mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

   Instead of providing and using the bundles directly, it could be a good idea to create a tiny wrapping script whose only job is to append script tags and expose a promise or hook to notify that they're loaded.
-- Depending on a use case, an iframe could be simpler.
-On the other hand, this approach gives the most flexibility when it's necessary to allow manipulating the ambedded app at runtime.
+- Depending on the use case, an iframe could be simpler.
+On the other hand, this approach gives the most flexibility when it's necessary to allow manipulating the embedded app at runtime.

 #### Summary